MISP/misp-book/CONTRIBUTING.md

 # Contributing to MISP Book

 Most of MISP documentation pages are stored as plain text files in this dedicated misp-book repository.
+MISP Book is a generic documentation for MISP including usage, API documentation, best practices and specific configuration settings.
 The installation guides are held in the [INSTALL](https://github.com/MISP/MISP/tree/2.4/INSTALL) and [download](https://www.misp-project.org/download/) sections of the core and website repositories respectively.
 By cloning and regularly pulling from this repo, users can maintain their own up-to-date offline copy of MISP documentation rather than relying solely on the web.

+MISP book is generated in HTML, PDF, epub and mobi using [Honkit](https://github.com/honkit/honkit), which is a framework to write documentation in Markdown format.
+The documentation is regularly published on misp-project.org and circl.lu website.

 ## Documentation guidelines